Talent Calibration: A Complete Guide & Best Practices

 While both are calibration processes, they are not interchangeable and have a distinct place in an organization’s performance management system.
 We also need to understand that:

-• talent calibration is forward-looking while performance calibration is backward-looking.
+• Talent calibration is forward-looking while performance calibration is backward-looking.

-• talent calibration is a part of succession planning while performance calibration is a part of performance reviews.
+• Talent calibration is a part of succession planning while performance calibration is a part of performance reviews.

-• performance calibration happens before talent calibration as understanding the performance of each individual is a prerequisite for talent reviews.
+• Performance calibration happens before talent calibration as understanding the performance of each individual is a prerequisite for talent reviews.

 What does a typical talent review calibration process look like?